mpokrass/Personality-notes/psych-356.md

 ### Aggression, Anxiety, Cortisol

 Cortisol is adaptive, short term.
 The body is ready for action.
 In the long term, is unhealthy.
-Supresses the immune system, leads to depression.
+Suppresses the immune system, leads to depression.

-Agressive hyperactivity predicts low cortisol.
+Aggressive hyperactivity predicts low cortisol.
 Low anxiety response.
-One possivle explanation is that engaging the approach system is a defence against this.
+One possible explanation is that engaging the approach system is a defence against this.

-Socipathic types free themselves from anxiety by becoming so commited to their aggressive ways.
+Sociopathic types free themselves from anxiety by becoming so committed to their aggressive ways.
 Also possible that people with low anxiety people don't care about the consequences and become sociopathic in response.

-Reactive approach motivation: when people are anxious, they don't just become aggressive, they spontaneiously lunge towards whatever goal is salient for them.
+Reactive approach motivation: when people are anxious, they don't just become aggressive, they spontaneously lunge towards whatever goal is salient for them.
 Go for it with increased tenaciousness - mutes anxious distress.
 Religion, chocolate, goals, etc.

 ### Nature and nurture of traits

 Genes code for neurotransmitters and hormones affect brain function and laterality.

 Environment has a reward history.
-Nonshared family environment.
+Non-shared family environment.
 Habits.

 All of these can also affect brain function leading to personality traits.